 Naya Pyskacek, LICSW, LADC, LCS, Director of Integrated Behavioral Health, received her BA from Sarah Lawrence College, MA from New York University, and MSW from the University of Vermont.
 Naya has been at CHCB since 2000.
-She is an Eye Movement Desensitization and Reprocessing (EMDR) Certified therapist and has completed Level 1 training in Sensorimotor Psychotherapy.
-Naya provides counseling for trauma, depression, anxiety, substance use disorders, co-occurring mental health and substance use disorders, chronic pain, stress reduction, and health and behavior change.
-She also works with patients on fears that get in the way of following up with medical care.
+She is certified in Eye Movement Desensitization and Reprocessing (EMDR) and is an EMDRIA Approved Consultant.
+She has completed Level 1 training in Sensorimotor Psychotherapy and is currently attending Level 2 training in SP.
+Naya provides counseling for trauma, depression, anxiety, phobias, substance use disorders, co-occurring mental health and substance use disorders, chronic pain, stress reduction, and health and behavior change.
+She also works with patients on fears that get in the way of following up with medical care such as needle phobia, dental phobia, and fear of other medical procedures.
 She served as a field instructor with the UVM Social Work Department for over 10 years.

 Christa Russell, BSW was born and raised in Vermont.
 She received her BSW from the University of Vermont in 2004.
 Christa’s primary work has been in mental health and long-term care.
 Prior to joining CHCB in 2016 she worked at a nursing home providing psycho-social support and case management to patients and families.
 Christa believes in the strength-based perspective and finds great value in the needs of others.
 In the future, Christa hopes to expand her career by achieving her MSW.
 In her free time, Christa enjoys shopping and spending time with her husband and pets, Izzy and Marmalade.